 Katelyn Heath & Caroline Walker were awarded the 2018 Labor Economics Small Grants.
 Through the generosity of an alumnus, the department is able to provide these grants to graduate students working on projects related to labor economics.
 The grants can be used to defray research expenses up to $5,000.00.

 Katelyn Heath is a fourth-year student with interests in the economics of education, labor economics, and public finance.
-Visit her graduate student profile here.
+Visit Heath's graduate student profile here.

 Caroline Walker is a fifth-year student with interests in labor economics and public economics.
-Visit her graduate student profile here.
+Visit Walker's graduate student profile here.

 Congratulations Abhi, Lucy, Katelyn, and Caroline!
 To learn more about graduate students, curriculum, and placement visit our Ph.D. program page here.